 - No utility power required

-- Hand operation backup
+- Hand operation always available as backup

 Best For